luhowardmark/GrappoloTK/README.md

 If you use the Grappolo-TK implementations, please cite the following papers:

 (Community Detection)

 H. Lu, M. Halappanavar, A. Kalyanaraman.
 Parallel heuristics for scalable community detection.
 Parallel Computing, vol. 47, pp. 19-37, 2015, DOI: 10.1016/j.parco.2015.03.003.

 (Balanced Graph Coloring)

 H. Lu, M. Halappanavar, D. Chavarria-Miranda, A. Gebremedhin, A. Panyala, A. Kalyanaraman.
 Algorithms for Balanced Colorings with Applications in Parallel Computing.
-IEEE Transactions on Parallel and Distributed Processing Symposium, vol. 28, no. 5, pp. 1240-1256, May 1 2017. doi: 10.1109/TPDS.2016,2620142.
+IEEE Transactions on Parallel and Distributed Processing Symposium, vol. 28, no. 5, pp. 1240-1256, May 1 2017, DOI: 10.1109/TPDS.2016,2620142.